nexiality/documentation/release/nexial-core-v1.2.changelog.md

 ### General
+- fixed #data sheet updation in output file with current values from the execution context.
+- fix to save #data sheet values in sorted order.
+- updated with nexial-seeknow-1.0.jar
 - fixed internal logic to handle the insertion of Excel rows that avoids the infamous "unreadable content" error.
 The underlying bug (in POI) is documented at https://bz.apache.org/bugzilla/show_bug.cgi?id=57423
 - fixed Nexial email notification so that email settings can be configured either System properties (i.e. `-D`),